RedTopper/Super-Haxagon/README.md

 #### Q: It says "AWW SNAP!" whenever I launch the game or press B on the main menu!
 A: OK, that's not a question, but please look in the root of your SD card for the file "haxapanic.txt" and read it.
 If it does not answer your question, file a bug report here.

-#### Q: Why do sound effects work, but in-game music does not?
-A: See the readme in the [sdmc folder](https://github.com/RedInquisitive/Super-Haxagon/tree/master/sdmc).

 #### Q: Why is there no audio at all?
 A: You need to dump your DSP firmware!
 Normally this is covered when installing A9LH through [3ds.guide](https://3ds.guide/installing-arm9loaderhax#section-vi---finalizing-setup)'s "Section VI - Finalizing setup".
 If it is not, Launch the Homebrew Launcher from the home menu and select “DSP Dump”.